Shool: Plot

-Yadav demonstrates his limited education when he speaks in the Bihar Legislative Assembly against the construction of a hydro-electric dam on the river Ganges, as it would be "stealing" electricity from the water to the disadvantage of the farmers; he misquotes the famous political slogan "Jai Jawan Jai Kisan".

-Singh finds himself alone in his fight and against the odds of a corrupt and rotten system.
-One day, while buying vegetables in the local market, he sees three young men sitting on a wall teasing passing girls by singing lewd Bhojpuri songs; when he confronts them, they react defiantly to Singh (who is in plainclothes).
-However, on learning that he is the S.H.O., two of them become defensive and tell him meekly that they are students of M.S.
-College, but the third declares proudly that he is the younger brother of Pranav Thakur, another influential politician, hoping that Singh will be impressed, but Singh retorts with a slap and forces him to apologise to the girls.

-On his way home, Yadav decides to give an interview to a female journalist who boldly asks him if he is a murderer.
-Yadav, understandably, gets annoyed and tries to confuse and intimidate her, and upon failing to do so, simply asks her to get out of his car.

-Yadav gets irritated by Singh's methods, particularity, because he arrested his men.
+Yadav gets irritated by Singh's methods, particularly because he arrested his men.
 He decides to annoy him and organises his own marriage anniversary.
 Singh reaches the scene and asks to see the required permission papers for operating loudspeakers late into the night.
 When no such official papers are produced, Singh seizes the music system and disrupts the party.
 Yadav confronts him and asks to be forgiven (in a patronising and satiric manner).
-The inebriated D.S.P., who is also present at the party, tries to cool Singh's tempers by telling him such rules are inconsequential in small villages.
-Singh refuses to yield, which angers the D.S.P. who gives Singh a direct order to let the matter go.
-Singh stands firm, and states that he will let the situation go only if given written orders.
+The inebriated D.S.P., who is also present at the party, tries to cool Singh's temper by telling him that such rules are inconsequential in small villages.
+Singh refuses to yield, which angers the D.S.P., who gives Singh a direct order to let the matter go.
+Singh stands firm and states that he will let the situation go only if given written orders.
 The following morning, the act of defiance by Singh causes a heated debate between Singh and the D.S.P., who, with the help of the corrupt sub-inspector Hussain, frames Singh for a physical attack on his senior.
-Tiwari (Vineet Kumar) tries to help Singh but in vain and Singh is suspended from his post.
+Tiwari tries to help Singh, but in vain, and Singh is suspended from his post.